gdjenks13/RealignmentSZN/README.md

 # TODO:
 **NOW**
+- Fix Export JSON Button
+- Cache database table information
+- Show all teams not currently in FBS in the "Restore Teams" modal
 - Show / Hide conferences
-    - Maybe show power conferences only.
-Could be an option
 - Add / Edit / Delete Conferences
     - When adding a conference, allow user to name the conference.
 Instantiated with no teams
     - Edit conference pop-up shows list of each conference attribute, field to edit each.
 Save and cancel buttons
     - When deleting a conference, move teams from that conference to independent list

 **SOON**
-- Use supabase as the database
 - View a webpage of a single conference, with more information visible
-- Export
-    - .zip with png's of each conference
+    - Export .zip with png's of each conference
 - Drag Teams from one spot in a conference to another (currently they are always alphabetical)

 **LATER**